force-h2020/force-bdss/doc/source/design.rst

 -----------------

 As well as a command line program, the BDSS also comes with a ``force_bdss`` package containing objects required by plugin developers.
-These should be publically accessed through the ``force_bdss.api`` module, but a brief explanation of the internal structure is provided below.
+These should be publicly accessed through the ``force_bdss.api`` module, but a brief explanation of the internal structure is provided below.

 The ``data_sources``, ``mco``, ``notification_listeners`` and ``ui_hooks`` packages, and